OpenNLPLab/AVSBench/README.md

 ### Update
 - We are preparing the AVSBench-V2 which is 10 times larger than AVSBench.
+AVSBench-V2 will pay more attention to multi-source situation.

 ---